A 6.9-magnitude earthquake hits the city of Neafu in Tonga - ExBulletin

 A 6.9-magnitude earthquake hits the city of Neafu in Tonga

-(Reuters) – A 6.9-magnitude earthquake struck the Neafu region of Tonga on Sunday, the US Geological Survey said.
+A 6.9-magnitude earthquake struck the Niafou region of Tonga on Sunday, the US Geological Survey said.

 The US Tsunami Warning System said there was no tsunami risk for the US West Coast, British Columbia and Alaska.